 1. Amsterdam-Bruges, Amsterdam-Ghent by Train

-Travelling by train is a comfortable way to get from Amsterdam to Bruges or Ghent and can be easily booked at the NS International site with prices from €29 one-way.
+Travelling by train is a comfortable way to get from Amsterdam to Bruges or Ghent and can be easily booked at either the Thalys site (Thalys+Intercity) or the NS International site (all combinations) with prices from €29 one-way.

 The journey is split into the following components:

 (1) Travelling Amsterdam to Brussels or Amsterdam to Antwerp, which can be done either using the high speed Thalys train or by the Intercity Brussels train.
 The direct Thalys train runs 14x daily from Amsterdam and takes 1 hour 13 minutes to Antwerp or 1 hour 50 minutes to Brussels Zuid/Midi.
 The 13x daily Intercity Brussels can get you to Antwerp in 1 hour 53 minutes or to Brussels in 2 hours 48 minutes.